BarbourLab/lussac/docs/source/modules.rst

 ----------------------------------

 | This module will export all sortings in their current state to the SpikeInterface GUI format (if :code:`merge_sortings` was called before, will only export the merged sorting).
-| This is equivalent to just a :code:`WaveformExtractor` with some extra arguments.
+| This is equivalent to just a :code:`SortingAnalyzer` with some extra arguments.

 This module's parameters are: